tobiaslocker/cv/cv.md

 *Infineon Technologies AG*, *Design In Tools for Automotive Body Power*, Munich, Germany

 Led modernization of complex design-in tools, transforming legacy C++/Qt applications into modular, maintainable systems.
-Collaborated with global teams to align designs, designed Python interfaces for Qt widgets and integrated them with C++ for seamless communication.
+Collaborated with global teams to align designs on company level.
+Drove the adoption of a unified build system, package management, and documentation across multiple products, enabling reusable C++ components with Python bindings and providing seamless integration for scripting and communication between both languages.
 Established architecture documentation practices based on arc42 and C4 in a docs-as-code CI-driven workflow, fostering efficient processes and software best practices.